Wells Fargo Identity Theft Protection: Pros, Cons & Alternatives

 Share this:

-What Is Wells Fargo Identity Theft Protection (EITP)?
+What’s Included With Wells Fargo Identity Theft Protection (EITP)?

 • Three-bureau credit monitoring.
-EITP connects with the three major credit bureaus — Experian, Equifax, and TransUnion — to alert you of changes in your score or personal information (such as your billing address) as well as new hard inquiries, accounts, and credit applications made in your name
+EITP connects with the three major credit bureaus — Experian, Equifax, and TransUnion — to alert you of changes in your score or personal information (such as your billing address) as well as new hard inquiries, accounts, and credit applications made in your name.

 • Toll-free number for assistance in understanding your credit reports.
 While an active member, you get access to a support team to help you deal with fraud or look into suspicious activity on your account.